arup-banerjee/ngx-draggable-widget/README.md

 Alternatively, you can use the bundled version by setting the `map` value to `'node_modules/ngx-draggable-widget/dist/bundles'` and the `main` value within packages to `NgDraggableWidget.min.js`.

+## Credits

+The library is inspired by and based on the work from [angular2-grid](https://github.com/BTMorton/angular2-grid).
+Also used Angular Material and scss for the demo although the library itself has no dependency on Angular Material.